Heritage Crafts

 • Training issues: The cost of training an apprentice is prohibitive (cost of wages, national insurance, trainer’s time, holidays, materials etc.)

-• Training issues: There aren’t any technical colleges which train ‘makers’ as opposed to ‘designers’ and there is no support for those wanting to learn one-to-one at the bench or with a ‘hands-on’ approach.
+• Training issues: There are very few technical colleges which train ‘makers’ as opposed to ‘designers’ and there is very little financial support for those wanting to learn one-to-one at the bench or with a hands-on approach.

 Support organisations